bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. note:: Required fields are marked with an asterisk (*)

-Click «Create» berlow and see the provider appeared in the providers list.
+Click "Create" below and see the provider appeared in the providers list.
 Provider details are displayed to the right when clicking the provider in the list.

 .. figure:: _static/Providers_list1.png